bgordeev/int8-systolic-matmul-fpga/docs/design_choices.md

 Chosen over unbounded random operands.
 The Python generator uses a fixed seed so results are reproducible, and bounds operand magnitude so accumulators are provably inside the 32-bit range during random tests.
-Maximum-magnitude cases are covered separately by directed tests (zero, identity, and +/-127), so the random tests exercise coverage without racing overflow.
+Directed tests cover zero, identity, and signed cases separately, so the random tests exercise coverage without racing overflow.

 ## Python golden model, independent verifier